gtech-mulearn/WikiSyllabus/src/WikiSyllabus/KTU/2019_Scheme/S1-S2/EST102/21frequentlyaskedquestions.md

 ```

-## 4. Write a C program to copy a string without using a built in function
+## 4. Write a C program to copy a string without using a built in function(IMP)

 ### Program
 ```c